 - Add the dry ingredients to the bowl with the wet ingredients and mix on low speed or stir until no dry flour streaks remain.

-- Stir in the oats, chopped pecans, and raisins until evenly combined.
+- Stir the oats, chopped pecans, and raisins into the cookie dough until evenly combined.

 Would you like to save this?